ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 Term matching would result in a match for every letter t in the text.

-The query regex enforces the constraint that the search term can only be found at a word boundary (and not inside other text).
+The query regex enforces the constraint that the search term can only be found at a word boundary and not as a substring of another word.
 The query regex accomodates variable amounts of whitespace, separators, and fill words.

 The query regex is incorporated into a list of additional regular expressions.
 These regexes each scan the sentence and attempt to recognize various contexts